sigmdel/xiao_esp32c6_sketches/README.md

  1. Add https://espressif.github.io/arduino-esp32/package_esp32_index.json in the Additional Boards Manager URLS in the Preferences window in the IDE.

- 1. Install platform `esp32` by Espressif version 3.0.2 or newer with the Boards Manager
+ 1. Install platform `esp32` by Espressif version 3.1.1 or newer with the Boards Manager.

+      >The `08_zigbee_switch` and `09_zigbee_bulb` sketches will not work in version 3.1.1 of the ESP32 Arduino core.
+They have been replaced with `14_zigbee_on_off_switch` and `15_zigbee_on_off_light` respectively.
+If for some reason, it is essential to use the old zigbee examples, try compiling them with version 3.0.4 of the `esp32` Arduino core.

 Select the `XIAO_ESP32C6` board in the `Tools` menu of the IDE when compiling a project.